 What could she have done differently?
 More importantly, what can YOU do to pass the first time?

 - Read the Praxis Core “study companion” for the exam, found at https://www.ets.org/praxis/prepare/materials .
 Each test lists specific standards it is testing.

 - Be honest with yourself: which areas are your weakest?
 Print out a copy of the pages and highlight those areas that you need to work on.

 - Look for help.
-Research shows that the best Praxis Core study and practice materials can not only improve your score, but they can also improve your confidence going into the exam.
+Research shows that the best Praxis Core study guide book and practice materials can not only improve your score, but they can also improve your confidence going into the exam.

 How Can I Find the Best Praxis Core Study Materials?

 Reread the first two items above: if you know what is being tested and you know your weak areas, you are half-way to success!

 Use that information to guide you to Praxis Core study guides and practice tests that are current (check them against the standards).
 If the materials are current, they should contain information that is on the real exam.
 Here are some other items to check: